martin010919/Mayhem_client/README.md

 # Not Skid features
 - TNT Mayhem: Fills every air block between 2 Y level with TNT: Type `>y1 ` and  `>y2 ` for setting the 2 Y level in
 - Nocom: Coord Exploit, made by the Nerds inc: Reconstructed from the brownman coord exploit.
 Leaked [here](https://github.com/GentlemanMC/PlayerFinder)
-- - Start it buy do >do nocom
+- - Start it by do >do nocom
 - highwaytravel: locks rotation, yaw, pitch, turns on entity control and sets in entity speed, enables autowalk: Made for easier nether travel with animals
 - Sex dupe: Funny meme
 - badtrap: auto lava the logout spot of not friended players